 Key Distinctions:

-- Scottish Fold: A compact, rounded cat with a sweet, "owl-like" expression.
+- Scottish Fold: A compact, rounded cat with a sweet, "owl-like" expression (Cat Fanciers' Association – Scottish Fold).

-- Ragdoll: A large, muscular, and heavy-boned cat known for its relaxed posture and blue eyes.
+- Ragdoll: A large, muscular, heavy-boned cat that takes 3–4 years to reach mature size, known for its relaxed posture and deep blue eyes (Wikipedia – Ragdoll).

 Coat and Grooming